Xavier-IV/xavier-iv/README.md

   </a>
 </p>

-A software engineer working on NodeJS, 🇲🇾 Malaysian in 🇩🇪 Germany.
+A software engineer working on NodeJS and Ruby, 🇲🇾 Malaysian in 🇩🇪 Germany.

 You can check out [my landing page](https://zafranudin.dev/).